What does “nemui” mean in Japanese?

 - ta – た : an auxiliary verb used after a verb, adjective, or auxiliary verb to make its ta form.

-From these two components, we can understand that “nemukatta” is literally the ta form of “nemui”.
-In Japanese, ta forms of words can work as their past tense forms.
-So, we can use “nemukatta” to mean ‘was sleepy’ or ‘were sleepy’ in Japanese.
+From these two parts, we can understand that “nemukatta” is literally the ta form of “nemui” and means ‘was sleepy’, ‘were sleepy’, or such in Japanese.
 Then, let me explain this usage through the example sentence below.

 Example #3: how to say “was sleepy” in Japanese